Mailand Kunst

 Exhibition space

 Most of the works, etherealizing an interface between art and cinema, are displayed in a series of separate rooms.
 Heavy red Venetian curtains separate these spaces from the rest of the museum’s main hall.
-Each room has a huge screen, and the sound is reproduced from several loudspeakers, always arranged in different chorographies (sound is a focal element of Ancarani’s work).
+Each room has a huge screen, and the sound is reproduced from several loudspeakers, always arranged in different configurations.
+Sound is a focal element of Ancarani’s work.

-The curators of this exhibition, Diego Siela and Iolanda Ratti, describe the language that the artist has moulded through decades as an amalgamation of everything: Italian master directors, fiction, Japanese cyberpunk, literature, and archaeology.
-Yuri’s works have no script; maybe you do not need much when you are an observer like him.
-Similarly, his medium is always variously described – someone calls it film, others video, artist’s friends call them paintings, while others sculptures.
+The curators of this exhibition, Diego Siela and Iolanda Ratti, describe the language the artist has moulded through decades as an amalgam of everything: Italian master directors, fiction, Japanese cyberpunk, literature, and archaeology.
+His works are unscripted, maybe you do not need much when you are an observer like him.
+Accordingly, the medium itself refuses fixed definition: alternately labeled film or video, described by friends as painting, and by others as sculpture.

 Monographic Exhibition